 3. What are some funny memories you have from during the pregnancy?

-There is one I like to call it the “Turkey Incident.”
-Lanie was supposed to be at an art exhibit, but about 30-minutes after she had left, she comes tearing into the house with a grocery bag.
-When I asked what she was doing home, I swear I saw fire in her eyes and there may have been some F-bombs muttered.
-A few minutes later she sat down and inhaled the biggest turkey sandwich I’d ever seen.
-At that moment I realized pregnancy cravings were real.
+There is one I like to call the “Turkey Incident.”
+Lanie was supposed to be at an art exhibit, but about 30 minutes after she had left, she came tearing into the house with a grocery bag.
+When I asked what she was doing home, I swear I saw fire in her eyes, and there may have been some F-bombs muttered.
+A few minutes later, she sat down and inhaled the biggest turkey sandwich I’d ever seen.
+At that moment, I realized pregnancy cravings were real.
 She returned to normal shortly after the first bite.
-However, I’ll never forget the fear for my life and anyone else’s who stood between her and that turkey sandwich.
+However, I’ll never forget the fear for my life and anyone else who stood between her and that turkey sandwich.

 4. How did you feel about Lanie’s decision to hire a doula and to choose an unmedicated birth?

 I was all for it, 100% supportive.
-I knew she had done her research and she was passionate about it for her own reasons.
-The best decision I made during her pregnancy was to realize that she’s the one going through it.
-It’s her body and ultimately the decision should be 100% hers.
-A couple of our friends and her sister had hired doulas so I was comfortable when she told me she was interviewing a few of them.
+I knew she had done her research and was passionate about it for her own reasons.
+The best decision I made during her pregnancy was to realize that she was the one going through it.
+It’s her body, and ultimately, the decision should be 100% hers.
+A couple of our friends and her sister had hired doulas, so I was comfortable when she told me she was interviewing a few of them.
 In the end, having Nina as our doula was a great decision because I felt like she helped Lanie in ways I couldn’t or wouldn’t have known about.

 5. Describe your reaction when Lanie went into labor.

-Well, I don’t really remember it because it was 3 a.m. and I was half asleep.
+Well, I don’t really remember it because it was 3 a.m., and I was half asleep.
 I vaguely remember opening an eye and seeing the biggest grin on her face when she announced that her water had broken.
-I quickly filled with the dread at the realization that the A/C had broken (in August) on the day she went into labor.
+I was quickly filled with dread at the realization that the A/C had broken (in August) on the day she went into labor.
 Also, I remember the howling laughter from the nurse when I called a few hours later and said, “I’d like to report that my wife is in labor!”